How to Finance the Growth of your Vacation Rental

 If you’re new to the vacation industry, you might feel like you have your hands full with one or two properties.
 On top of the time needed to manage, clean, and maintain these properties, you’re probably wondering how financing new vacation rentals is even possible.
 We can help!
 Let’s explore the primary ways you can finance the growth of your short-term rental portfolio.

 The pandemic has changed our world in so many ways, especially when it comes to travel.
 During our earlier COVID days, people practiced social distancing and isolation: they mainly stayed at home, away from others.
-Then, as restrictions began to loosen the first time, people became stir-crazy and started traveling.
+Then, as restrictions began to loosen for the first time, people became stir-crazy and started traveling.
 However, they wanted to do it as safely as possible and stay away from other travelers.
 So they began looking for rentals that were away from urban centers rather than in condos and high rises.
-And those Airbnb vacation rentals which had a country home not far from excitement cashed in big.
+And those Airbnb vacation rentals that had a country home not far from excitement cashed in big.

 But that’s not the only reason now is the best time to invest in a vacation rental.
 Your pocketbook will thank you because 30-year home mortgage rates have fallen below 3% for the first time.
 Between the massive shift in traveler preference and the prices of homes, savvy investors should take a serious look at that vacation rental investment.